FERNLEY — It was a day of honor and remembrance around the world for almost 2 million veterans.

 Adorned with a red ribbons, Christmas wreaths lined each row at both the NNVMC and thousands of other cemeteries that serve as a final resting place for the country’s veterans.
 Miller said guests honor veterans, many of whom they never knew.

 “They share the love of country that makes us brothers and sisters,” Miller, who spent 30 years in the U.S. Army and retired as a colonel, said of the interred veterans.

-Miller said men and women put their lives in harm’s way to protect the U.S. Constitution and the country’s residents, and Saturday’s event also tells those who wear the military uniform that the nation is grateful for their courage and devotion to duty.
+Miller said men and women put their lives in harm’s way to protect the U.S. Constitution and the country’s residents, and the event also tells those who wear the military uniform the nation is grateful for their courage and devotion to duty.
 She added servicemen and women are constantly in our prayers.
 As she concluded her remarks, Miller said the evergreen wreath offered to the nation’s heroes honors their valor and sacrifice.